 The first stage of labour is called the ‘dilation stage’.
-At this stage, the cervix (neck of the womb) has to pull to each side and open to let the baby pass down into the vagina and be delivered.
+At this stage, the cervix (neck of the womb) has to pull to each side and open to let the baby pass down into the pelvis and be delivered.

 The cervix changes from being closed to being 10 cm open (fully dilated).
 Not until the cervix is fully dilated, can the baby be delivered.

 As the cervix dilates, there will be some blood-tinged vaginal discharge, known as the ‘bloody show’.
 This is a sign that the cervix is dilating under the effects of the contractions and the pressure from the baby’s head.
 Your waters may break at any stage of labour, but usually this happens in the active phase of the dilation stage.